gferreira/fb-variable-values/docs/pages/measurements.md

 Font measurements
 -----------------

-Create and edit font-level measurements.
+Use the **font** tab to create and edit font-level measurements.

 ![]({{ site.url }}/images/Measurements-1.png){: .img-fluid}

 new
 : Click on the button to add a new empty font-level measurement to the list.
+  Double-click the new item's cells to edit its content.

 <div class="alert alert-primary" role="alert" markdown='1'>
 For more information about each column see [Measurements format > Font-level measurements](../../measurements-format/#font-level-measurements).